faradey/madock/docs/workflow.md

 # Workflow

-The following guide shows you the normal development workflow using madock.
+The following guide shows you the normal development workflow using Madock.

 IMPORTANT: After changing any option in the following files, you should run `madock rebuild` madock/projects/config.txt